 2. Goals and Targets

-As goals and targets are met over time, the list of shall be reviewed and updated by the Arboretum Advisory Committee as needed.
+As goals and targets are met over time, the list of goals and targets shall be reviewed and updated by the Arboretum Advisory Committee as needed.
 The UML Arboretum goals for improvement are as follows.

 2.1.
 Collection Goals